It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 Your money, your time, and your effort are all limited resources: how you choose to spend each of them tells me a lot about your priorities.

-Personally, I gladly pay hundreds of dollars every month for my own online fitness coach.
+Personally, I gladly pay hundreds of dollars every month for my own online fitness coach, and have done so since 2014.

 Many probably think I’m crazy and that this is a waste of money (“just do your own workouts!”), but I feel that it’s the best money I spend every month, and it’s why I’ve prioritized it over other expenses.